opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 -----------------------
 A column contents can also be used to control some parameters of the particles effect: its animated content and its animation will affect the particles parameter according to specific image properties, such as brightness or transparency.

-For example if the level exposed in the column is animated, and the column is used to control the particles source, the particles source will follow the animation of the level; or if the column is moving and it is used to control the gravity field, the gravity field will move as well.
+For example if the level exposed in the column is animated, and the column is used to control the particles **Source**, the particles Source will follow the animation of the level; or if the column is moving and it's used to control the **Gravity** field, the Gravity field will move as well.

-To use a column contents as a control image, connect the column node to the Control input port of the particles effect node.
-As soon as the column is linked to the Control input port, a new Control port is available: in this way it is possible to use the contents of several columns to control the particles effect.
+To use a column contents as a Control Image, connect the column node to a **Control** input port of the Particles effect node.
+As soon as the column is linked to the Control input port, a new Control port is available: in this way it's possible to use the contents of several columns to control the Particles effect.

-To apply the control image to a parameter, use the related field available in the FX Settings dialog: to specify a control image, type the number related to the control image port; to use no control image, type the number 0.
+To apply the control image to a parameter, use the related field available in the *FX Settings* pane: to specify a **Control Image**, type the number related to the control image port; to use no control image, type the number **0**.

 .. note:: When the control images brightness is used to affect a particles parameter, transparent areas are considered as being completely black.